Weighted Sum-Rate Maximization for Rate-Splitting Multiple Access Based Multi-antenna Broadcast Channel with Confidential Messages: Abstract

 \section{Abstract}

-As physical layer security evolves to multi-user systems, multi-user interference (MUI) becomes an unavoidable issue.
-Recently, rate-splitting multiple access (RSMA) emerges as a powerful non-orthogonal transmission framework and interference management strategy with high spectral efficiency.
-Unlike most works fully treating MUI as noise, we take all users' secrecy rate requirements into consideration and propose an RSMA-based secure beamforming approach to maximize the weighted sum-rate (WSR), where MUI is partially decoded and partially treated as noise.
+In this paper, we take all users' secrecy rate requirements into consideration and propose a rate-splitting multiple access (RSMA)-based secure beamforming approach to maximize the weighted sum-rate (WSR), where multi-user interference (MUI) is partially decoded and partially treated as noise.
 User messages are split and encoded into common and private streams.
-Each user not only decodes the common stream and the intended private stream, but also tries to eavesdrop other users' private streams.
-A successive convex approximation (SCA)-based approach is proposed to maximize the instantaneous WSR under perfect channel state information at the transmitter (CSIT).
-We then propose a joint weighted minimum mean square error and SCA-based alternating optimization algorithm to maximize the weighted ergodic sum-rate under imperfect CSIT.
-Numerical results demonstrate RSMA achieves better WSR and is more robust to channel errors than conventional multi-user linear precoding technique while ensuring all users' security requirements.
-Besides, RSMA can satisfy all users' secrecy rate requirements without introducing WSR loss thanks to its powerful interference management capability.
+Each user not only decodes the common stream and the intended private stream, but also eavesdrops other users' private streams.
+To solve the introduced non-convex security constraints in the formulated problem, a successive convex approximation (SCA)-based approach is first proposed to maximize the instantaneous WSR under perfect channel state information at the transmitter (CSIT).
+When only imperfect CSIT is available, to ensure robustness, a weighted ergodic sum-rate maximization problem is formulated.
+Then, a joint weighted minimum mean square error and SCA-based alternating optimization algorithm is proposed to optimize the precoder.
+Numerical results demonstrate that, compared with baseline schemes, the performance advantage of the proposed RSMA-based secure beamforming design has been shown in terms of WSR and robustness to channel errors while ensuring all users' security requirements thanks to its powerful interference management capability.